softlab-ntua/bencherl-site/howto.md

 If the benchmark needs any external data, create a <span class="code">data/</span> directory in the benchmark directory and put them in there.

+If you consider your new benchmark worth for inclusion in BenchErl, send a mail to **release AT softlab DOT ntua DOT gr**, or issue a pull request on [github](https://github.com/softlab-ntua/bencherl).